-It is the sensation that you go through at the moment of evacuating your stool, even though your intestines are already empty, with which you can experience exertion, pain and cramps.
+It is the sensation that you go through when evacuating your stool, even though your intestines are already empty, with which you can experience exertion, pain, and cramps.

-Tenesmus usually occurs due to inflammatory diseases of the intestines, which can be caused by infection or other conditions.
+Tenesmus usually occurs due to inflammatory diseases of the intestines caused by infection or other conditions.

-It can also occur with diseases that affect the normal movements of the intestines.
-These pathologies are called motility disorders .
+It can also occur with diseases that affect the regular movements of the intestines.
+These pathologies are called motility disorders.
 People with tenesmus can make an effort too hard (strain) to try to empty their bowels.